A Question of Need29 comments

 Try to catch yourself when you use the word “need” for the next few days.
 Notice how often we utter it.

 See if you can substitute a more fitting, empowered word.
-I want to, I have decided to, You can, She would like, I will try, He can benefit from, etc. See if you notice your relationship to those things changing.
+I want to, I have decided to, You can, She would like, I will try, He can benefit from, etc. Observe and notice your relationship to those things changing.
 See if your stress level changes.

 We need to heal the negative effects of the word “need.”
 Oops!
 (Maybe if I put quotes around it, I am not really using it.)